 A World Beater

 American soldiers learned to love the .30-06.
 Since many vets also shot the .30-06 in target matches after their service days, it made sense to use a familiar round for hunting as well.
 As the United States prospered after both world wars, American hunters flocked to Africa, South America, Alaska, Canada, and Europe.
 The .30-06’s effectiveness impressed non-American hunters and they soon adopted it as well.
 By the 1980s, the .30-06 had become as prevalent around the globe as American fast food, soft drinks, and rock and roll.

 If It Walks, There's a .30-06 Load for It

-The .30-06 can take game from rabbits to elephant with the right load.
+The .30-06 can take the game from rabbits to elephants with the right load.
 Available bullet weights range from 110 grains to 250 grains.
 Ammunition is manufactured in Western and Eastern Europe, the Americas, Australia, and Africa, and makers offer loads for every possible application.

 .30-06 By The Numbers

 Average factory ammunition performance by bullet weight is as follows:

 - 130 grain: 3150 fps/2860 ft-lbs